-Intergalactix: against isolation/contra el aislamiento is an exhibition that brings together artworks examining the violence that is generated from physical and conceptual borders, and severe immigrant policies.
+Intergalactix: against isolation/contra el aislamiento is a diasporic research and exhibition that brings together artworks examining the violence that is generated from physical and conceptual borders, and severe immigrant policies.
 With this perspective, the exhibition presents a counterpart–the many forms of resistance built collectively across regions–intended to establish a platform of exchange and dialogue among artists, poets, activists, curators and writers from different areas and practices against isolation.

-The exhibition focuses on both the southern border between Mexico and Central America and the northern border between Mexico and features commissioned work by The Fire Theory, Tanya Aguiñiga, Cog•nate Collective, and a collaboration between Beatriz Cortez, Kaqjay Moloj and FIEBRE Ediciones.
+The exhibition focuses on both the southern border between Central America and Mexico and the northern border between Mexico and features commissioned work by The Fire Theory, Tanya Aguiñiga, Cog•nate Collective, and a collaboration between Beatriz Cortez, Kaqjay Moloj and FIEBRE Ediciones.